Mykola Zadorozhnii: Political career

 In the 2019 Ukrainian parliamentary election, Zadorozhnii ran for the position of People's Deputy of Ukraine from Ukraine's 162nd electoral district as the candidate of Servant of the People.
 At the time of the election, he was an independent.
 He was successfully elected, winning 38.08% of the vote.
 His closest competitor, independent Ivan Lozovyi, got only 14.52%.

-In the Verkhovna Rada (Ukrainian parliament), he is a member of the Verkhovna Rada Budget Committee.
+In the Verkhovna Rada (Ukrainian parliament), Zadorozhnii is a member of the Verkhovna Rada Budget Committee.
 According to anti-corruption non-governmental organisation Chesno, as of February 2020 Zadorozhni had proposed the most laws of any People's Deputy from Sumy Oblast.